ToryDeng/LEGEND/docs/index.md

 import squidpy as sq
 import STAGATE_pyG
 ```
-In this tutorial, we utilize [STAGATE](https://doi.org/10.1038/s41467-022-29439-6) to denoise gene expressions from the SRT dataset.
-STAGATE is available in two versions: one based on TensorFlow, and another using the [PyG](https://pyg.org/) library.
-We will be using the PyG version, STAGATE_pyG.
-STAGATE_pyG is not included in `LEGEND`'s dependencies, so make sure to install it separately by the instructions in its [documentation](https://stagate.readthedocs.io/en/latest/Installation_pyG.html).
+In this tutorial, we utilize [STAGATE](https://doi.org/10.1038/s41467-022-29439-6) to denoise gene expressions from the SRT dataset. `STAGATE` is available in two versions: one based on TensorFlow, and another using the [PyG](https://pyg.org/) library.
+We will be using the PyG version, `STAGATE_pyG`. `STAGATE_pyG` is not included in `LEGEND`'s dependencies, so make sure to install it separately by the instructions in its [documentation](https://stagate.readthedocs.io/en/latest/Installation_pyG.html).

 ### Obtain the Datasets